coala/projects/_projects/jetbrains-ide-plugin.md

 collaborating_projects:
   - coala
   - jetbrains
-desc: "Offer a general mechanism of highlighting code analysis results from external tools in jetbrain IDE, the primary goal is to support coala. "
+desc: "Offer a general mechanism of highlighting code analysis results from
+       external tools in jetbrain IDE, the primary goal is to support coala."
 difficulty: high
 initiatives:
   - GSoC